If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness. 1 John 1:9 (ESV)

 According to John, the way we are forgiven of our sins is by confessing them.
 The word confess here means to assent or acknowledge.
 We must acknowledge that we have sinned, not with a flippant “everybody sins” attitude but a confession accompanied with godly sorrow.
 The apostle Paul wrote, For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death.
 (2 Corinthians 7:10 ESV) When we confess we are in essence agreeing (assent) with God that what we have done is sin against him; it is a breaking of his commandments or rules, sins = unrighteousness.

 King David is a great example of how we should confess our sins.
 When Nathan the prophet spoke with David after David’s sin with Bathsheba and her husband Uriah, David humbled himself in repentance.
-In Psalms 51 he acknowledged and assented that what he had done were sins by calling them transgressions, sin, and evil (Psalms 51:1-4).
+In Psalm 51 he acknowledged and assented that what he had done were sins by calling them transgressions, sin, and evil (Psalm 51:1-4).
 In another place David wrote, I acknowledged my sin to you, and I did not cover my iniquity; I said, “I will confess my transgressions to the LORD,” and you forgave the iniquity of my sin.
-Selah (Psalms 32:5 ESV)
+Selah (Psalm 32:5 ESV)

 Our motive for confessing our sins and desiring forgiveness is eternally important.
 Do we just want to be free from guilt?
 Do we just want to punch our ticket to heaven?
 Our motives should be to be cleansed from all unrighteousness; to be cleansed of everything that has offended God and grieved the Holy Spirit who lives in us (Ephesians 4:30).